The IAT Board

 Composition

 The IAT Board is made up of a mix of folks from within and outside of the IAT community who bring specific expertise and skills.
 Today the Board includes parents of current and past Brightworks and Tinkering School students (all of whom are required to set aside their own family’s interests in favor of those of the broader community while wearing their Board hats), leaders in alternative education and education research, and executives with experience in innovation, growth, and partnerships.
-The Founder and the Executive Director and are also ex-officio members.
+The Founder is also ex-officio members.
 (See the full roster.)

 The current Officer positions are: